sfiala2/498_NO2_Pred/manuscript.md

 The multiple regression model presented, although comparable to other models used, is not an accurate, appropriate model for predicting NO<sub>2</sub> concentrations based on the available data.

 ### 2.3.2 Neural Networks
-Artifical neural networks are based on the design philosophy of the neural connections in our brain.
-They consist of a group of nodes interconnected to each other through edges.
+Artificial neural networks are based on the design philosophy of the neural connections in our brain.
+They consist of a group of interconnected nodes joined through edges.
 The edges transmit the signals (which in a machine learning model would be a real number) from one neuron to another just like a synapse functions in a brain.
 A typical neural network has many layers.
 Each layer is composed of a set of neurons and each layer transforms and processes data in a different way based on the hyperparameters of the model.

 There are different kinds of neural networks.
 The most commonly used of which are:
 1. Feed Forward Neural Network